particle-iot/spark-setup-android/README.md

 # Particle Device Setup library (beta)

-The Particle Device Setup library is meant for integrating the initial setup process of Particle devices in your app.
-This library will enable you to easily invoke a standalone setup wizard UI for setting up internet-connect products powered by a Photon/P0/P1.
+The Particle Device Setup library provides everything you need to offer your users a simple initial setup process for Particle-powered devices.
+This includes all the necessary device communication code, an easily customizable UI, and a simple developer API.

 The setup UI can be easily customized by a modifying XML file values which is made available to the user.
 Customization includes: look & feel, colors, fonts as well as